Ireland–Israel relations

 Ireland–Israel relations are foreign relations between Ireland and Israel.
+Relations between the two countries have been complex and generally strained due to their conflicting positions on the Israeli–Palestinian conflict.

+Relations between the two countries soured during the Gaza war.
+In late 2024, Israel closed its embassy in Dublin, citing Ireland's "anti-Israel" stance.
+In January 2025, Ireland announced it would join South Africa's Gaza genocide case against Israel in the International Court of Justice.

 History

+20th century

+During the first half of the 20th century, tactics used by the Irish Republican Army during the Irish War of Independence inspired Zionist paramilitaries engaged in the Jewish insurgency in Mandatory Palestine against British rule.
+Lehi leader Yitzhak Shamir, inspired by IRA leader Michael Collins, ordered every Lehi fighter to carry a weapon with them at all times.
+Shamir's nickname among the various Zionist paramilitaries, "Michael" (pronounced [miχaˈʔel]), derived from Collins' first name.

-Since 25 January 1996, Ireland has an embassy in Tel Aviv and Israel has an embassy in Dublin.
-The Israeli ambassador to Ireland is Ophir Kariv and the Irish ambassador to Israel is Kyle O'Sullivan.
+Since 25 January 1996, Ireland has an embassy in Tel Aviv and Israel had an embassy in Dublin until its closure in 2024.
+The Israeli ambassador to Ireland is Dana Erlich, who took over the role from Lironne Bar-Sadeh in August 2023, and the Irish ambassador to Israel is Sonya McGuinness.
 Both countries are full members of the Union for the Mediterranean.

 Ireland only extended de jure recognition to Israel in 1963, and both countries established diplomatic relations in 1975, when Ireland's ambassador to Switzerland was also accredited to Israel.
 Prior to that, Ireland had refused to establish relations due to Israel's alleged violations of UN Resolutions.
-In 1981, however, Ireland condemned Israel's attack on Iraq's nuclear reactor.
-Ireland did not allow an Israeli embassy to open until 20 December 1993.
-Two weeks prior to that, Ireland had allowed PLO Leader Yasser Arafat to visit and open a delegation.
+In 1981, however, Ireland condemned Israel's attack on Iraq's Osirak nuclear reactor. in 1990, Benjamin Netanyahu, who was then Israeli deputy foreign minister, visited Ireland and met with Irish foreign minister Gerry Collins, lobbying strongly for the opening of an embassy in Dublin.
+Collins noted the historic sympathy towards Israel in Ireland had been damaged by "cases of Irish troops being brought home dead from Lebanon".
+In December 1993 Ireland reached an agreement on opening an Israeli embassy in Dublin, with it then opening on 29 January 1996.